 We conclude the program by visiting the 6,000-year-old burial site at La Hougue Bie.
 This prehistoric mound and dolmen is one of Europe's finest Neolithic passage graves.
 Particularly significant at La Hougue Bie is the placement of its entrance; it points directly east and during the Equinox sunlight penetrates the passageway illuminating the chamber deep in the mound.
 The discovery of the Equinox alignment demonstrates how important this time of year was to this past farming community and how critical cycles of nature were to its survival.
 (Overnight St Helier) B

 St Peter Port, Guernsey - 7 nights

-Day 7: Thursday 30 May, Jersey - Guernsey
+Day 7: Thursday 28 May, Jersey - Guernsey

-- Guided tour of the art collection at St Helier Town Hall
+- Flight from Jersey to Guernsey

-- Ferry from Jersey to Guernsey
+- Forest Lodge

 - Dinner at the Conservatory Restaurant